gabrielgt/EvergineDocs/manual/graphics/effects/effect_metatags.md

 <span style="color:lightgreen">[Directive:NormalMapping Normal_OFF, Normal]</span>
 <br><span style="color:lightgreen">[Directive:ShadowFilter Shadow_OFF, ShadowFilter3 ShadowFilter5 ShadowFilter7]</span>

-A effect is a set of shader (known as _Uber-shader_) and the directive help you to define this set of shader.
-The directives generate automatically multiple shader with the effects is compiled.
+An effect is a set of the shader (known as _Uber-shader_) and the directive help you to define this set of the shader.
+The directives generate automatically multiple shaders with the effects is compiled.

 Example:
-<br><span style="color:lightgreen">[Directive:Name `A_OFF` `A`]</span> will generate a shader with A enabled and other shader with A disabled.
+<br><span style="color:lightgreen">[Directive:Name `A_OFF` `A`]</span> will generate a shader with A enabled and another shader with A disabled.

 <span style="color:lightgreen">[Directive:Name `A_OFF` `B` `C` `D` ...]</span> will generate an A, B, C, D ...  shaders.